 A hit-and-run accident can leave you feeling angry after the driver who struck your vehicle ran away.
 Your anger grows as you pay huge medical bills to treat your injuries and major vehicle repair costs that you would not have paid had it not been for the accident.
 Who will reimburse you for your damages if you do not know who hit you?
 How do you get justice?

-Fortunately, at the Law Offices of Ogle, Elrod & Baril, PLLC, we specialize in helping people recover compensation from a hit-and-run accident.
+Fortunately, at OEB Law, PLLC, we specialize in helping people recover compensation from a hit-and-run accident.
 Call us today 865-546-1111 to schedule a free, no-obligation case evaluation with a hit-and-run accident lawyer in Knoxville.
 Find out how we can help.

 How Can I Recover Compensation After a Hit-And-Run Accident?